rotundasoftware/cartero/README.md

 				publicDir : "static/",	  	 // your app's "public" or "static" directory (into
 										  	 // which processed assets will ultimately be dumped).

-				tmplExt : ".tmpl",			 // the file extension(s) of your client side template. mode : "dev"			  	 // "dev" or "prod"
+				mode : "dev"			  	 // "dev" or "prod"
 			},